How to Unmerge Cells in Excel? (using 3 methods)

 - Unmerge Cells using Excel Shortcut

-#1 – How to Unmerge Cells Using the Excel Ribbon Method?
+Method #1 – Unmerge Cells Using the Excel Ribbon

 - Select the cells that you want to unmerge.
-Refer below screenshot.
+Refer to the below screenshot.

-- Go to the HOME tab, then click on Merge & Center option under Alignment, then Click on drop-down menu, it will display a list of items as shown in below screenshot.
-Click on Unmerge Cells option.
+- Go to the HOME tab, then click on Merge & Center option under Alignment, then Click on the drop-down menu.
+It will display a list of items, as shown in the below screenshot.
+Click on the Unmerge Cells option.

 - This option will unmerge all the merged cells in the selection.